deadlyvipers/dojo_rules/introduction.md

 Hi, my name is Galen.
-My favorite Code School path is the Git path.
+My favorite Code School path is JavaScript.
+It is unfortunate that Git was not an option.